 The Mac and Linux operating systems are both known to be very secure by default without virus protection.
 This should not be overlooked because a lot of people claim that Linux or Mac can’t be infected by malware.
 This is not completely true.
 Even though it is a little harder to infect a Linux or Mac based computer it is still possible.
 One of the reasons why they are more secure is because criminals and malicious software makers create malware mainly for Windows operating systems.
 This is because most people use Windows making it an easier target compared to Linux or Mac based computers.

 A firewall is a internet security device that filters computer information (packets) entering and leaving the network.
 A secure firewall can prevent malware such as computer worms from infecting a network.
 It is always recommended to have a firewall in place.
 A network without a firewall is very dangerous and can infect the computers on the same network easier.

 A firewall is often installed inside of the router making it a non separate device.
 A firewall also comes preinstalled with a operating system.
-A smartphone doesn’t need a firewall.
+Using a firewall with Windows is a must but a smartphone generally doesn’t need a firewall.
 Android uses .apk files which can’t run in the background without the users permission like .exe files on Windows can.

 Virtual private network